1919 Atlantic hurricane season: Hurricane Two

 Two schooners capsized in the Windward Islands due to the hurricane.
 In the United States Virgin Islands, a sustained wind speed of 48 mph was observed on Saint Thomas.
 Strong winds lashed the Bahamas, destroying buildings on Eleuthera and demolishing houses on San Salvador Island.
 The steamer Corydon sank in the Bahama Channel, resulting in 27 deaths.
 In Florida, considerable damage was reported in the Miami area, though "nothing very serious resulted".
 A tornado in Goulds damaged 19 buildings and destroyed six others.
 On Key West, strong winds damaged brick-structured buildings, with "probably not a structure on the island" escaping impact.
 Additionally, large vessels that were firmly secured were torn loose from their mooring and beached.
 Overall, three people drowned and damage reached approximately $2 million.
 The Spanish steamship SS Valbanera sank offshore Havana, Cuba, presumably drowning all 488 passengers and crewmen.
 In Texas, storm surge and tidal waves resulted in severe damage.
 Some 23 blocks of homes were destroyed or swept away in Corpus Christi.
 In the city alone, 284 bodies were recovered and damage was conservatively estimated at $20 million.
 In Matagorda, Palacios, and Port Lavaca, wharves, fish houses, and small boats were significantly impacted.
 The docks and buildings in Port Aransas were swept away, with the exception of a school building.
 Houses and crops were also leveled in Victoria.
-Overall, 310 deaths were reported in Texas.
+310 deaths were reported in Texas, and overall, 828 people were killed by Hurricane Two.